Michael Ashcroft: Belize and cross holdings

 Ashcroft has close business and other connections with the Commonwealth country of Belize, and served as the country's ambassador to the United Nations between 1998 and 2000.
-In his 2005 biography, he admitted that it is a country where his interests have been "exempt from certain taxes for 30 years".
 In 2009, the Prime Minister of Belize Dean Barrow told its parliament:

 Barrow also warned David Cameron that relations with the United Kingdom would be damaged if Ashcroft were given a senior position in government.

-In 1981, Belize had gained independence from the UK.
-Seeing the opportunity to build an off-shore operations base and control the country's financial service, in 1984 Ashcroft formed Belize Holdings (BHI), which became the vehicle for a parallel acquisition spree during the 1980s, beyond the scope of Hawley.

-By the late 1980s, BHI had become one of the largest holding companies in Belize, with direct interests in or holdings via main operating company Stargate Ltd, ranging from telecommunications, property, the Belize shipping register, and citrus fruits.
+In 1984 Ashcroft formed Belize Holdings (BHI).

 In 1987, BHI led the formation of Belize Bank Holdings (BBH), which took control of Belize Bank from the Royal Bank of Canada.
-Belize Bank has become the country's largest financial institution, controlling some 50 percent of the market.
+Belize Bank has become the country's largest financial institution, controlling some 50 per cent of the market.
 BBH developed local and international interests in facilities services, finance and telecommunications.
 Belize Bank itself formerly held a majority stake in Belize Telemedia Limited (BTL), until it was nationalised by the Government of Belize.

-In 2005, under pressure from the Belize Government to bring transparency to its Belize based financial interests, BBH restructured, demerging its interests in England and Ireland into a separate company, Carlisle Group Ltd. BBH then renamed itself BCB Holdings.